-- (1) Responsible to the company commander for the conduct, training, uniform appearance, and discipline within the platoon. - (2) Exercises authority by personal example, instruction, and close supervision. - (3) Ensures that the platoon can execute the inspection drill sequence to TC 3-21.5 standards. - (4) Leads and supervises subordinates in support of unit activities, including service projects - (5) Performs other duties as required.
+- (1) Responsible to the company commander for the conduct, training, and discipline within the platoon. - (2) Exercises authority by personal example and instruction.

+- (3) Leads and supervises subordinates in supporting unit activities - (4) Performs other duties as required.

 O. Platoon Sergeant